Amon3141/adversarial-prompt-optimizer/README.md

 # Adversarial Prompt Optimizer

-A GAN-like system where Attack and Defense prompts compete and improve using Gemini.
+A GAN-like system where Attack and Defense prompts compete and improve.

 ## Setup